Building a Euros sweepstake website with 11ty

 I built this website with 11ty and I used a simple starter template I'd created.

-The data fetching happens in a single data.js file so this data is available globally.
-When I made a World Cup sweepstake site I split the data files up and imported them.
-That probably makes sense as a way to organise it better but I decided to chuck them all in one file this time.
+The data fetching happens in a global data.js file.
+When I previously made a World Cup sweepstake site I split the data files up and imported them.
+That made sense as a way to manage the data but I decided to chuck it all in one file this time.
 Who doesn't love a bit of chaos?

 The API